jingzzzzz/jing.zhu.github.io/_datasets/distance-dataset.md

 License
 --------
-Please notice that this dataset is made availbale for **academic research purpose** only.
-The copyright of the original data (i.e., object annotaion, images, LiDAR point clouds) belongs to the original owners (KITTI or NuScenes team).
+Please notice that this dataset is made available for **academic research purpose** only.
+The copyright of the original data (i.e., object annotation, images, LiDAR point clouds, calibration settings) belongs to the original owners (KITTI or NuScenes team).

 Download
 --------
 * KITTI-based
+  * Overview:
+  >image: RGB images (collect from KITTI left color images)
+  >DistLabel: a label for each image.
+Please see blow for full description.
+  >Project3DTo2D: 4x3 projection matrix used to project 3D (XYZ) keypoint to 2D (u,v) image plane
   * [Distance Dataset]()
   * [Code to calculate distance annotation]()

+* NuScenes-based
-* NuScenes-based Distance Dataset(*to be released*)
+  * Distance Dataset (*to be released*)